mcgill-robotics/compsys/README.md

 use.

 ### rosconnect
-To use a remote rosmaster, you can use the function `rosconnect`:
+To connect to a remote ROS master, you can use the function `rosconnect`:

 ```bash
 rosconnect [host_name]